 - Expand the number of graduates assuming professional roles and pursuing graduate studies in the fields of criminal justice, security studies, homeland security, and forensic science.

 Upon completion of the requirements in the Crime, Justice & Security Studies Criminal Justice program, students will be able to:

 - Identify and explain the complex organizational structure of the criminal justice system.

 - Describe and defend the public safety approach to criminal justice.

 - Explain and critique major theoretical explanations of crime causation and the research on types of crime.

-- Explain diversity issues based on race, culture, gender, sexual orientation, citizenship status and disability in society.
+- Explain diversity issues based on race, culture, gender, sexual orientation, age, citizenship status, disability, and economic status in society.